marios2019/CSN/MID-FC/README.md

 # MID-FC + CrossShapeNet

 This folder contains the implementation of Cross-Shape Attention on top of the point-cloud features extracted from MID-FC architecture that led to state-of-the-art results on the PartNet Semantic Shape Segmentation benchmark.
-Please checkout the following links for details on our work.
 Please follow this documentation on how to process the PartNet segmentation dataset, extract and store the MID-Net point cloud features, and training CrossShapeNet on top of those features for segmentation.
 <!--
 **Cross-Shape Attention for Part Segmentation of 3D Point Clouds | [Project Page](https://marios2019.github.io/CSN/) | [Paper](https://arxiv.org/abs/2003.09053)** -->